Improve your workflow

 ax.set_title(design.Name)

-Circuits can be created from scratch and modified with a few command lines: adding, placing and connecting components are easily done.
+Circuits can be created from scratch and modified with a few lines of Python: adding devices, placing them, connecting them, running the simulation, and retrieving results.

 # Load required modules